What is blockchain technology?

 What are the key benefits of blockchain?

-The transparent and unalterable nature of blockchain technology lend it to a number of advantages for organizations:
+The transparent and unalterable nature of blockchain technology lend it to a number of advantages for organisations:

 - Transparency: Information in blockchains is viewable by all participants and cannot be altered.
 This will reduce risk and fraud while creating trust.